chrischizinski/SNR_R_Group/_posts/2016-10-05-Themes_Facets.md

 # Themes
-One of my favorite aspects of **ggplot2** is the use of [themes] (http://docs.ggplot2.org/current/theme.html).
+One of my favorite aspects of **ggplot2** is the use of [themes](http://docs.ggplot2.org/current/theme.html).
 Not including a theme, the default ggplots theme is the ```theme_grey``` which has a dark grey background with white grid lines.
 See the example below